 The MARKO-Screening has been translated into Turkish and Arabian to guarantee cultural equity when assessing students’ mathematical concepts at the beginning of primary school.
 Romanian and Bulgarian are to follow soon.

-Validating MARKO-D and MARKO-S in Turkish and Arabic
+Validating MARKO-S in Turkish, Arabic and Romanian

 MARKO-D is a child-friendly test that helps analyze a child’s individual prerequisites for his/her future development, especially regarding arithmetic competencies.